 Multi-Account Containers

-Firefox Browser Multi-Account Containers Add-on
+Firefox browser's Multi-Account Containers add-on

 - Log in to multiple accounts on the same website.
 For example, use separate containers for your personal and work Facebook accounts.

-- Separate online “identities”: Keep shopping, entertainment, and work separate in different containers.
+- Separate your online "identities": Keep shopping, entertainment, and work activities separate in different containers.

 uBlock Origin

-uBlock Origin is more than just an ad blocker
+uBlock Origin is more than just an ad blocker.

 HTTPS Everywhere